 Download image

-• The expansion of infrastructure must be accelerated.
+• Infrastructure expansion must be accelerated.

 Climate Protection Act (KSG) and Climate Protection Program